fzampa/activeMQDemo/README.md

 * Extract ActiveMQ file
 * Run `./activemq start` in bin folder.
-* Check your installation running on [http://localhost:8161/admin/](http://localhost:8161/admin/)
+* Check your installation running on [http://localhost:8161/admin/](http://localhost:8161/admin/).
+When prompted, the default user/pass pair for the installation is admin/admin.

 ### Running the application